thoughtbot/paperclip/README.md

 (Or you can use the Rails migration generator: `rails generate paperclip user avatar`)

 ### Edit and New Views
-Make sure you have corresponding methods in your controller
+Make sure you have corresponding methods in your controller:
 ```erb
 <%= form_for @user, url: users_path, html: { multipart: true } do |form| %>
   <%= form.file_field :avatar %>